-I read Jennifers letter about organic food & thought I'd let her know about my source, which is a company called Azure Standard.
-They are out of Dufur Oregon & they deliver!
-Their route encompasses Washington, Oregon, Alaska, Idaho, & Montana, & North Dakota.
-They are commited to providing their customers with whole & natural foods, including organic.
+I read Jennifer's letter about organic food & thought I'd let her know about my source, which is a company called Azure Standard.
+They are out of Dufur Oregon & they deliver to 32 states.
+They are committed to providing their customers with whole & natural foods, including organic.
 I hope she lives in one of these areas.
 I have found them to be much cheaper than the health food stores or co-ops.
-I also have personally found that commiting yourself to eating organic does not always come cheaply, a compromise I am willing to live with.
+I also have personally found that committing yourself to eating organic does not always come cheaply, a compromise I am willing to live with.
 I cannot put a price on my health.
-Anyway their # is (541) 467-2230.
+Anyway their phone number is (971) 200-8350.

 Ask if there is a community garden in your area or maybe you could help to start one.
 Often there are people with land (who are just holding for investment) and would be happy to let a group farm it free of charge.
 In a community garden everyone contributes and then they divide the harvest.

 Find someone with a local organic garden from which you could buy directly.
 Some larger cities have "farmers markets" during the summer and fall.
 Although the farmers may not be "organic", they often can recommend someone who is.